 Andrew House talks about the next gen of consoles

-“PC clearly pioneered many trends,” House noted, referring to things like livestreaming.
-But then the PlayStation 4 is able to make those features safe and better-suited for a mass market.
+“PC clearly pioneered many trends,” House noted, referring to features like livestreaming games.
+But then the PlayStation 4 was able to make those features safe and better-suited for a mass market.

-As for what future consoles will look like, House believes that disks will still be a part of them awhile, but he thinks that streaming will also be important for the future of console gaming.
-He believes that streaming of digital content will eventually be as important to the gaming industry as is for music for movies.
+Andrew House believes that in future consoles, disks will still be a part of them for a while, but he thinks that streaming games on the console will also be important for the future of console gaming.
+He believes that streaming of digital content will eventually be as important to the gaming industry as it is for music, or for movies.

 “There is no reason why streaming shouldn’t be just as present … as we’ve seen it change the music industry, as the television and movie industry.”
 He noted that the original PlayStation marketed itself as a media shift from cartridges to CDs.

-As for free-to-play, he said that it is a subject of debate within the industry.
-Some think it will hurt the industry, but House is bullish on free-to-play on console.
-It gives players more flexibility, and players are smart enough to see different models and pick what works for them.
-House does have one concern.
-He’s worried that dominant franchises can take over players’ time on consoles.
-Free-to-play gives developers a better chance to capture the attention of gamers.
+As for free-to-play content, he said that it is a subject of debate within the industry.
+Some people think it will hurt the industry, but House is bullish on free-to-play content on console.
+This gives gamers more flexibility on what they would want to play, and gamers are smart enough to see the different payment models and pick what works for them.
+But Andrew House does have one concern.
+He’s worried that dominant franchises can take over the gamers time on consoles, so free-to-play games gives developers a better chance to capture the attention of gamers.

-With free-to-play comes things like microtransactions.
-Adapting monetization comes with a learning curve.
-“We’re probably going to see a few missteps,” House said, referencing EA’s problems with Star Wars: Battlefront II’s microtransaction woes.
+House noted that with free-to-play games comes things like microtransactions.
+Since adapting monetization on games comes with a learning curve, he said: “We’re probably going to see a few missteps,” referencing EA’s controversy with Star Wars: Battlefront II’s microtransaction.

 “In 2013, the vast majority of conventional wisdom was saying that consoles were dead,” House said.
 “The whole market was moving to mobile and there was no future for this.
 I remember saying to myself, to use a very English metaphor, ‘Am I going to be the last governor of Hong Kong, overseeing the end of consoles?’
 Fortunately, all those impending doom mongers were all very wrong.”